techkojie/KeyGuard/KeyGuard/ReadMe.txt

+## 🚀 Download & Run (No Installation Needed)

+1. Download `keyguard.exe` from this repository
+2. Double-click it (run as Administrator when prompted)
+3. Follow the setup — write down your passphrase AND recovery code!
+4. Reboot to test

+→ Always try `keyguard_test_mode.py` first if you're unsure!

 KeyGuard - Instant Windows Boot Lock with Recovery EXTREME CAUTION: This tool locks your Windows PC instantly on boot — before the desktop appears.
 You will not be able to use your computer until you enter the correct passphrase (or your one-time recovery code).
 Forgetting both the passphrase and recovery code will require a full Windows reinstall.Use only if you fully understand the risk.
 Always test with the safe mode first!What is KeyGuard?KeyGuard is a lightweight, open-source Windows boot-time authentication system written in Python.
 It provides strong physical-access protection by:Locking the system instantly on startup (zero delay)